valentinvogt/npde-summary/chapters/01.typ

   then $f equiv 0$.
 ] <thm:fund-lemma>

-We have seen equivalence of minimization problem of a quadratic functional and linear variational problem.
-The variational problem is called the #strong[weak form];, we can transform it (with extra smoothness requirements) into the problem's #strong[strong form];, i.e., into an elliptic BVP, mainly with the help of the above lemmas:
+We have seen that minimizing a quadratic functional is equivalent to solving a linear variational problem @eq:linear-variational-problem.
+The variational problem is called the #strong[weak form];.
+We can transform it (with extra smoothness requirements) into the problem's #strong[strong form];, an elliptic BVP (PDE with boundary conditions).
 #tip-box("Weak to strong")[
   + Use @thm:greens-formula to get rid of derivatives on $v$ (e.g. turn $grad u grad v$ into $-div(grad u) +...$
-  + Use properties of the test space (usually that $v=0$ on $partial Omega$) to get rid of boundary terms)
+  + Use properties of the test space (usually that $v=0$ on $partial Omega$) to get rid of boundary terms
   + Use @thm:fund-lemma to remove the integrals and test functions ]
 #counter(heading).step(level: 2)